CCI-Tools/cate-desktop/README.md

 ## Building from Sources

-Note that `cate-desktop` requires [cate-core](https://github.com/CCI-Tools/cate-core) to be installed on your system.
+Note that `cate-desktop` requires [cate](https://github.com/CCI-Tools/cate) to be installed on your system.
-Follow the instruction in `cate-core`'s [README](https://github.com/CCI-Tools/cate-core/blob/master/README.md) first.
+Follow the instruction in `cate`'s [README](https://github.com/CCI-Tools/cate/blob/master/README.md) first.

-Once `cate-core` is ready to be used, get the source code for `cate-desktop`:
+Once `cate` is ready to be used, get the source code for `cate-desktop`:

     $ git clone https://github.com/CCI-Tools/cate-desktop.git
     $ cd cate-desktop